mapbox/mapbox-gl-draw/src/modes/README.md

 ### MODE.onTouchMove

-Triggered when one drags thier finger on a mobile device
+Triggered when one drags their finger on a mobile device

 **Parameters**